The wind blew at over 40 MPH as lightning hit the ground about two miles away. It was getting closer than I liked.

 If you’re shooting in daylight, there are a few things you will need to do differently.
 Use your camera’s light meter to determine exposure, but keep your f-stop the same as for night shooting.
 Take the longest exposure possible to increase your chance of getting lightning in the image.
 You can extend your exposure time by using neutral density filters, or a polarizer and you can go up to f/16 if you want.

 Set your camera to shoot sequentially, and then lock the release button on your wired/wireless shutter release.
+I use this release.
 The camera will take pictures until the chip is full.
 You will often fill your chip several times without getting a shot of lightning.
 If the chip is full, and there aren’t any lightning shots, then format the chip and start over.
 If you get even one lightning shot on a full chip, change the chip.
 You don’t want to waste time during a storm selectively deleting unwanted images.

 If possible, have an interesting foreground.
 A tree, building or rock formation can add interest to your images, and give the lightning a sense of place.